Jon Lawson - Chair

 Board of Directors

 Liz Cooke is a Licensed Clinical Social Worker in private practice in Rhinebeck, NY, and a documentary photographer.
 She is the founder of Abandoned Hudson Valley, a photographic chronicle of abandoned and imperiled places in the Hudson Valley.
-She is a member of the Dutchess County Mental Hygiene Board and Chemical Dependency Subcommittee.
+She is a member of the Dutchess County Mental Hygiene Board and chairs the Chemical Dependency Subcommittee.

 Mara Farrell is a Marketing and Public Relations consultant